 Being involved in a hit-and-run DUI accident can be a traumatizing experience, but knowing what steps to take immediately after the incident can crucially impact your physical, financial, and legal state.
-These accidents are unfortunately very common.
+These accidents are unfortunately very common and cost the nation billions of dollars in medical expenses.
 According to the Foundation of Traffic Safety, there are an estimated 700,000 hit-and-run accidents every year nationwide.
 So, understanding your course of action can help mitigate their adverse effects.
 Your health should be your priority, followed by taking clear and methodical steps to document and report the incident.
 Below, we’ve outlined essential steps to take if you find yourself in this unfortunate situation.

 1. Prioritize Your Health and Safety